-As an eye exam center in Summerville, SC we know that taking your child for their first eye exam can be nerve-wracking for both the child and the parent.
+As an eye care center in Summerville, SC, we know that taking your child for their first eye exam can be nerve-wracking for both the child and the parent.
 Vision is such an important learning sense in the early years, with roughly 80% of school-based learning being a visual process.
-Vision allows your child to learn about the world around them, making it vital for your child’s development.
-Many schools in Summerville offer free eye exams at key points during the early years of education, but school eye exams are not as thorough or effective as those carried out by professional optometrists.
-If you’re wondering about when and how to book your child’s first eye exam, this guide will run through everything that you need to know.
+Vision allows your child to learn about the world around them, making it vital for their development.
+Many schools in Summerville offer free eye exams at key points during the early years of education.
+Still, school eye exams are not as thorough or effective as those carried out by professional optometrists.
+If you’re wondering when and how to book your child’s first eye exam, this guide will run through everything you need to know.

 The right age

-If you think that your child has to be able to read before they can have an eye exam, you might be surprised to find that they can be tested even when they are infants.
+If you think that your child has to read before they can have an eye exam, you might be surprised to find that they can be tested even when they are infants.
 A good rule of thumb that most opticians recommend is that unless you have any specific concerns, then your child’s first professional eye exam should be when they are around three and a half.
-This is the ideal time to make sure that they have no vision difficulties before they start their full-time education.
+This is the ideal time to make sure that they have no vision difficulties before starting their full-time education.
 Three and a half is ideal because:

 - Even if you have no concerns over your child’s eyesight, a full test will ensure that they have no issues when they start having to learn in a school environment.

 - The earlier you catch any unexpected issues, the easier it is for you to find the right solutions, meaning that their education won’t suffer.

 Not being able to see at school doesn’t just make learning more difficult.
 It can also lead to behavioral problems.